binlecode/example-todo-vue/README.md

 The todo form is sourcing online free photos [source.unsplash.com](https://source.unsplash.com) as live background.
 An example api is like `https://source.unsplash.com/1280x700/?coffee`.

+The production deployment is configured to deploy to github web page.
+See `config/prod.env.js` and `deploy.sh` files for asset public path config, build and push process.

+The github demo webpage is [binlecode.github.io/example-todo-vue](https://binlecode.github.io/example-todo-vue/index.html)

 ## Build Setup